-The Northern Specialist Family Violence Service (NSFVS) is the lead provider for the integrated family violence service system in the Northern Metropolitan sub-region.
-The NSFVS provides support services to victim survivors of family violence and their children inclusive of cis gendered heterosexual women and, their children; this includes people from the Lesbian, Gay, Bisexual, Transgender, Intersex and Queer Community (LGBTIQ+) through a range of specialist family violence programs.
+The Northern Specialist Family Violence Service (NSFVS) is the lead provider for the integrated family violence service system in the Northern sub-region.
+The NSFVS provides support services to victim survivors of family violence and their children inclusive of cis gendered heterosexual women and, their children; and people from the Lesbian, Gay, Bisexual, Transgender, Intersex and Queer Community (LGBTIQ+) and their children.
+NSFVS provides a range of specialist family violence programs.
 The service aims to support victim survivors and their children to remain safely within their community and maintain a life free of violence while also addressing the emotional and practical needs and issues arising from the violence.

-NSFVS provides a Specialist Family Violence team within The Support and Safety Hub (also known as The Orange Door) in the North East Metropolitan Area (NEMA) as per Recommendations 37 and 38 of the Royal Commission into Family Violence.
+NSFVS provides a Specialist Family Violence team within The Support and Safety Hub (also known as The Orange Door) in the Hume Moreland Area as per Recommendations 37 and 38 of the Royal Commission into Family Violence.